List of France national football team captains: History

 From 2004 to 2010, when Raymond Domenech managed the national team, the captaincy regularly alternated between Patrick Vieira and Zinedine Zidane.
 The former player was given the captaincy first, but handed it over to Zidane when he returned to the team in 2005.
 Zidane subsequently wore the armband at the 2006 FIFA World Cup and became the first French captain and just the fourth player in association football history to be sent off in a World Cup final match.
 Former teammate and captain Marcel Desailly is one of the other three.
 Following Zidane's retirement, Vieira was designated captain of the team for its UEFA Euro 2008 campaign, however, injuries hampered his stint as captain and, as a result, defender Lilian Thuram led the team at the competition.
 The last permanent captain of the team was the national team's all-time leading goalscorer, Thierry Henry.
 He first captained the team on 6 February 2008 in a friendly against Spain when he was given the armband following the substitution of Vieira.
 He held onto the captaincy until a month before the 2010 FIFA World Cup following his relegation to a substitute's role.
 The armband was given to defender Patrice Evra who led the team at the competition.
 Under manager Laurent Blanc, several players made their debuts as captains of the national team.
 In August 2010, Philippe Mexès captained the team for the first time.
 The following month, Florent Malouda made his debut as captain.
-In November, Hugo Lloris became the ninth goalkeeper in national team history to wear the armband and, in March, midfielder Samir Nasri captained the team for the first time.
+In November, Hugo Lloris became the ninth goalkeeper in national team history to wear the armband.
+Kylian Mbappé is now captain as of March 21, 2023.

 Captains

 Appearances and matches captained are composed of FIFA World Cup, UEFA European Football Championship, FIFA Confederations Cup, and pre-World Cup Summer Olympics matches and each competition's required qualification matches, as well as numerous international friendly tournaments and matches.
 Players are initially listed by number of matches captained, followed by number of international caps attained.
 If the number of matches captained and the number of caps earned are equal, then the player who captained the national team first is listed first.
-Statistics correct as of 18 December 2022.
+Statistics correct as of 13 October 2025.